jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 ### Protection through the Light of Christ

-Enmity between woman and her Seed and the powers of darkness, The Light of Christ.
+Enmity between woman and her seed and the powers of darkness is countered by the Light of Christ.

 The Light of Christ is defined in the scriptures as “**the Spirit giveth light to every man that cometh into the world**” (D&C 84:46; emphasis added); “the light which is in all things, which giveth life to all things, which is the **law by which all things are governed**” (D&C 88:13).

-John 1:4–9...
-And **the light shineth in darkness; and the darkness comprehended it not**.
+John 1:4–9: "And **the light shineth in darkness; and the darkness comprehended it not**."

 [Light of Christ definition](https://www.churchofjesuschrist.org/study/manual/gospel-topics/light-of-christ?lang=eng)

-### Protection throughtThe Holly Ghost
+### Protection through The Holy Ghost

-Super Charge the Light of Christ with the constant companionship of a God.
+Supercharge the Light of Christ with the constant companionship of a God, The Holy Ghost.

 [Holy Ghost definition](https://www.churchofjesuschrist.org/study/manual/gospel-topics/holy-ghost?lang=eng)

-The Holy Ghost was received by me about 9 months after my 8th birthday, but then I went back back from vacation with my Aunt.
+I received the Holy Ghost about 9 months after my 8th birthday, but then I went back home returning from vacation with my Aunt.

-- At about 12 I had someone knock on my door and he said he was my Home Teacher.
+- When I was about 12, someone knocked on my door and introduced himself as my Home Teacher.
-- I remember feeling guilty for hiding from this guy pretty much until I was about 15 and he mentioned baskeball.
+- I remember feeling guilty for hiding from him until I was about 15, when he mentioned basketball.
-- My memory is clear, **I often felt guilty without knowing gospel** law on things like Pornograpy, Sexual relations (boy and girl), Alcohol, Marijuana, etc.
+- My memory is clear: **I often felt guilty without knowing the gospel law** on things like pornography, sexual relations, alcohol, marijuana, etc.

-Today, I think that **I have always lived with the Holy Ghost as my friend**.
-The Holy Ghost did guide me in my decisions and helped protect us from physical adictions and long term spiritual damage.
+Today, I believe that **I have always lived with the Holy Ghost as my friend**.
+The Holy Ghost guided me in my decisions and helped protect me from physical addictions and long-term spiritual damage.

-When it came time that I knew my gift, **I learned**, as Eve said, to feel **the Joy of my redemption**.
+When it came time that I understood my gift, **I learned**, as Eve said, to feel **the joy of my redemption**.

 #### Moses: 5:8-11 S